samlehman00/MathWorks_RF_Workshop_NGC/README.md

 - **Task:** Design a Wilkinson combiner and integrate it together with the dual-polarized antenna into the system-level model.

 ### Exercise 4:
-- **Objective:** Design a 90-degree phase shifter and implement it on a PCB together with the Wilkinson combiner.
+- **Objective:** Design a 90-degree phase shifter and implement it on a PCB with the Wilkinson combiner.
 - **Task:** Analyze the PCB structure using electromagnetic analysis.

 ## Conclusion

-This workshop provides a comprehensive approach to RF receiver and antenna design, focusing on practical integration and performance verification.
+This workshop provides a comprehensive RF receiver and antenna design approach, focusing on practical integration and performance verification.
 By the end of the workshop, participants will have hands-on experience with system-level modeling, EM analysis, and PCB implementation.